Second highest coronavirus surges in state: Deaths rise by 93, cases up 11,433

 National

 Since the first death was reported on Feb.
-29, the toll has risen to 135,822, including an increase of 960 Thursday after 890 Wednesday.
+29, the toll has risen to 136,671, including an increase of 849 Friday after 960 Thursday.

 Worldwide

-Fourth-place Italy, which at one time was the world's epicenter and reached 919 in one day, reported 12 deaths, among the lowest since the pandemic.
-No. 6 France added 14 and No. 7 Spain 5.
+Fourth-place Italy, which at one time was the world's epicenter and reached 919 in one day, reported 12 deaths for the second day in a row, among the lowest since the pandemic.
+No. 6 France added 25 and No. 7 Spain 2.

-Sweden, which has been doing "herd immunity, reported 15 deaths for a total of 5,500 in 17th and 48 cases.
-Neighboring Norway, which had a lockdown, reported 2 death after eight days in a row with none to rise to 252 as well as 15 more cases.
+Sweden, which has been doing "herd immunity, reported 11 deaths for a total of 5,526 in 17th and 163 cases.
+Neighboring Norway, which had a lockdown, reported no death to stay at 252 as well as 3 more cases.

+China, the original epicenter of the world , hasn’t reported a death since April 26 and added 2 cases Saturday.
+China dropped to 22nd behind Colombia, which added 187 deaths.

 Scripps Only Content 2020